Manage Work Types in Sprinklr WFM

 Use Case

-Follow these steps to delete a Workload:
+Follow these steps to delete a Work Type:

 1. Go to Workforce Manager persona on the Launchpad.